TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ### Giving an Ability an Additional Effect

 Sometimes you just want an ability to do more.
+If an ability gave you an extra die, giving it an extra effect would be allowing you to create an [advantage][../gameplay/advantages_and_disadvantages.md] as well.

  Adding an extra effect to an existing ability is fairly straightforward-- simply choose a new effect and add it to your ability's existing trigger.
 The strength of the effect should be comparable to or less than the strength of the initial effect for the ability.

 ### Making an Ability Stronger